SOPPEXCCA was formed in 1997 by a group of 62 farmers to improve the lives of its members and their communities to build a sustainable organisation.

 - Capacity building – training to improve farm management, accounts and record keeping.

 - Improve organisational management and financial transparency – meetings are regular and minuted, decisions are taken democratically and communicated to members along with information on Fairtrade and market prices and details of Fairtrade Premium use.

 - Projects to improve food security and reduce dependency on coffee by diversifying production into fruit (bananas, oranges, mangoes, guava, plums), honey, yams, cocoa for consumption and local sales.

 - Environmental programme includes training in the correct use of agro-chemicals, reforestation, and protection of water sources.

-Other premium projects
+Other Premium projects

-- Gender programme to educate youngsters about equality and change the traditional macho culture.
+Gender programme to educate youngsters about equality.

 ‘You will not find another coffee in the market which meets Fairtrade’s criteria of respecting the lives of the people who produce it.
 This respect has to do with the minimum price and the social premium which, in our case, has even saved lives because we have implemented a programme for the prevention of cervical cancer, and thanks to which 5,000 women from this region have been screened.
 No other certification does that’.